1st Maine Cavalry Regiment: The Battle of Fredericksburg

-On Thursday, November 20, the 1st Maine was relieved from the picket line and reported to Bayard at 7:00 p.m. where he ordered them to report to Reynolds’ I Corps of Franklin’s Left Grand Division.
+On Thursday, November 20, the 1st Maine was relieved from the picket line and reported to Bayard at 7:00 p.m. where he ordered them to report to Reynolds’ I Corps of Franklin's Left Grand Division.
 (Note: After taking command of the AoP, Burnside had reorganized it into three so-called grand divisions, organizations that included infantry corps, cavalry, and artillery, comprising 120,000 men.
 Maj.
 Gen. Edwin V. "Bull" Sumner's Right Grand Division consisted of Maj.
 Gen. Darius N. Couch's II Corps, Maj.
 Gen. William H. French's IX Corps, and Brig.
 Gen. Alfred Pleasonton's cavalry division.
 Maj.
 Gen. Joseph Hooker's Center Grand Division, had Brig.
 Gen. George Stoneman's III Corps, Maj.
 Gen. Daniel Butterfield's V Corps, and Brig.
 Gen. William W. Averell's cavalry brigade.
 Finally, Maj.
 Gen. William B. Franklin's Left Grand Division was made up of Reynolds' I Corps, Smith's VI Corps, and Bayard's cavalry brigade containing the 1st Maine - which would be the first regiment in the brigade to join Reynolds.
 3,000 men of Maj.
 Gen. Franz Sigel's XI Corps were the AoP's Reserve in the area of Fairfax Court House.
 A further 3,000 of Maj.
 Gen. Henry W. Slocum's XII Corps were pulled from Harpers Ferry to Dumfries, Virginia, to join the AoP Reserve force on December 9, but none of the Reserve participated in the battle.
 For more information see the Battle of Fredericksburg and Battle of Fredericksburg order of battle: Union Wikipedia articles.)
 Reynolds was near Stafford Court House, about 27 mi southeast by Acquia Creek and 8 mi northnortheast of Fredericksburg.

 After a hard march through thick woods, swamps, mud and mire, at 1:00 a.m., Friday morning, at the order to halt, the tired and weary troopers threw themselves on the wet ground and slept until daybreak.
 A second day's march in the rain closed with a second night of the same scout.
-On Friday, the weather was worse with torrential rain and fierce gusts of wind soaked the 1st Maine’s riders despite their rubber ponchos.
+On Friday, the weather was worse with torrential rain and fierce gusts of wind soaked the 1st Maine's riders despite their rubber ponchos.
 On the men continued southeast fording streams and rivers, climbing up and down rough and rocky hills, and passing through woods and cornfields until it reaching Reynolds' headquarters, when it turned round and backtracked over the same road several miles to camp in the woods near Aquia Creek.
 The men were cold, wet, hungry and exhausted without any rations; their horses were in the same condition, with no forage but a little miserable hay.
 The consensus was the march was the most uncomfortable night yet experienced, save those three terrible nights at Warrenton Junction the April before.
 Later in the day, Companies D, E, I, and K, under command of Capt.
-Taylor, scouted the railroad from Aquia Creek to Falmouth, the expected rout of some of he pontoons, but found no enemy.
+Taylor, scouted the railroad from Aquia Creek to Falmouth, the expected rout of some of the pontoons, but found no enemy.